 What is Medical Marijuana?

-Medical marijuana can manage chronic pain in patients.
+Marijuana can manage chronic pain in patients.
 It is a favorable substitute for pain medications and can help combat pain killer addiction in patients.
-Pain management is the number one reason patients seek and use medical marijuana.
+Pain management is the number one reason patients seek and use Marijuana.

 CBD oil can manage and prevent seizures in patients with epilepsy, which is particularly hopeful when we look at more specific and severe seizure disorders like Dravet Syndrome.
 It has been reported in some children who suffer from this syndrome, that the CBD extract has decreased and even eliminated seizures.